KholdStare/kholdstare.github.com/_drafts/2014-04-31-vr-jam-post-mortem.markdown

      and "design-patterns" arise, they should be baked into larger prefabs, with a lot of redundant internal geometry removed.
    * A tool or plugin that could allow easily switching between baked and tiled versions of prefabs would be ideal.
-(TODO: Houdini ?)
 * As said before, merging Unity project files was simply out of the question.
    * To be able to develop pieces of the level concurrently we would:
       * Duplicate the current scene